 As a composer I work with both acoustic and electroacoustic media, and I have engaged deeply with modal traditions associated with the oud.

-A recent collaborative project has been connective tissue, a mixed-media exploration in partnership with artist Lin Li.
+One of my lockdown collaborative projects was connective tissue, a mixed-media exploration in partnership with artist Lin Li.
 Our completed works include Teatime!, Be water, be light and Unwept Tears.
+They have been screened at numerous independent film festivals around the world.

 Two of my earlier collaborative projects are Today is Good!, a song-writing project with asylum-seekers, and Beyond Mode, a quartet developing modal music of the Mediterranean.
 I am Founder and Director of the online platform for world music and sound art, Music Boat.
 For several years I collaborated with luthier and musician Karim Othman-Hassan on an internet resource about the oud Oudmigrations.